Renault Sport Trophy

 The Renault Sport Trophy was a one-make racing series created and managed by Renault Sport.
 The series has raced with the Renault Sport R.S.
 01 in 2015 and 2016 as part of the Renault Sport Series (formerly World Series by Renault), but was folded after just two seasons.

 Development

 In 2014, Renault announced its intention to create a new one-make sports car championship.
 The company unveiled the racecar for the series, called Renault Sport RS 01, at the 2014 Moscow Motor Show.
 The RS 01, developed by Renault Sport, has a Gibson Technology-tuned 3.8-litre V6 twin-turbo engine supplied by Renault Sport's Japanese partner Nismo and a chassis built by Dallara.
-It was announced that the championship would use a professional-gentleman drivers combination.
+It was announced that the championship would use a professional-gentleman driver combination.
 The first season was held in 2015.
 The second and the last season was held in 2016, as a support event for 2016 European Le Mans Series.